 I was fortunate enough to get a good job in IT right out of college.
 Not in InfoSec, but in telecom, and in specific, service delivery.
 I’m learning an incredible amount - from enterprise telephony environment to working in a highly complex work environment to leading delivery on new intent projects.
 But it’s not InfoSec.

-Default Permit Back when computer networks were still in their infancy, there were few avenues for attack.
+Back when computer networks were still in their infancy, there were few avenues for attack.
 With those avenues turned off, all else was allowed.
 Hence “default permit.”
 Another area is code execution: anything clicked is permitted to run, unless stopped by antivirus or the likes.
+The proper solution here is default deny, but this, according to Ranum, takes dedication, thought, and understanding, and so is seldom done.
+And it allows one to sleep better at night.

 This blogging thing is harder than it seems - the what to write, the time to write.
 I came across another interesting blog post from Krebs on Security, who interviewed Thomas Ptackek, founder of Matasano Security, on how to get into the field of computer security.
 As this is precisely my intent, I gave it a quick read through and thought to post a to-do for myself.